Are you good at connecting with dogs and enjoying spending time with them? Then a career as a dog walker might be perfect for you.

 Dog walkers are trained individuals who offer paid dog walking services to busy pet owners.
 They earn by taking people's dogs for outings for a definite period.

-To become a dog walker, you don't need to complete formal training.
-However, undertaking a Certificate III in Dog Training and Behaviour or Certificate IV in Companion Animal Services may improve your job prospects.
+You don't need to complete formal training to become a dog walker.
+However, a Certificate III in Dog Training and Behaviour or Certificate IV in Companion Animal Services may improve your job prospects.

-In this blog, you will discover the job role, personal and training requirements, and steps to pursue this career and set up your dog walking business in Australia.
+In this blog, you will discover the job role, personal and training requirements, dog walking jobs, how much they get paid, qualifications, professional certifications, and steps to pursue this career to set up your dog walking business in Australia.

 1. Who Is A Dog Walker?